 Cobra from Silent Scope fell hard in just two games.
 In the first, you had to kill him while chasing him in a moving vehicle, with his hostage just inches away...whereupon he hijacks a trailer and comes after you again.
 (The only way to avoid this was to take him down in the stadium, which itself is at least the second hardest boss fight in the game.)
 In the second game, while he's still a tough nut, you only need to kill him once, and he's an absolute coward who hides behind a hostage the entire battle (mitigated...slightly...by the fact that he's fighting two guys at once).
 In the third game, he's nothing but an afterthought you obliterate in the first mission.

 A common criticism of Starcraft II is that this happens to the Queen of Blades herself at the ending.
 Dropping from one of the most powerful characters and queen bitch of the universe to a Damsel in Distress in one scene?
 The fans did not enjoy this at all.
-Fortunately it looks like this will be reversed come the next part of the game.
+Reversed in the next part of the game, though.

-In [[Video Game/F-Zero F-Zero GX]], Black Shadow gets hit hard with this.
+In F-Zero GX, Black Shadow gets hit hard with this.
 His status as feared villain goes right out the window in the first cutscene of the story mode with the arrival of Deathborn.

 Gorgonzola from Chowder.
 At the beginning, he was more sarcastic and intimidating (to Chowder at least).
 Now he's a bit of a punching bag for the other characters, frequently getting his ass handed to him.
 People have said this happened when his master, Stilton, was introduced.
 To be fair, he wasn't seen in many episodes before that point.